 Placement

 External adapter (connector on the case).
-Adapters that plug into an external USB port on a computer.
-They usually have a compact form factor and are the most convenient to transport, however, due to their small size, such card readers are usually designed at best for 2-3 different types of cards, similar in size - there is simply nowhere to place a larger number of slots.
-This type is rare among hubs - in most cases it is more convenient to use classic external models with a wire.
-Nevertheless, full-fledged hubs with a connector built into the case still exist.
+Adapters that are connected to the external USB port of the computer.
+Usually have a compact form factor and are the most convenient to transport, but due to their small size, such card readers are usually designed at best for 2-3 different types of cards of similar sizes - there is simply no room to place more slots there.
+Among hubs, this type is rare - in most cases, it is more convenient to use classic external models with a wire.
+Nevertheless, full-fledged hubs with a connector built into the case do exist.

 - USB 2.0.
 The outdated version 2.0 provides data transfer rates up to 480 Mbps.
 Found only in USB A ports.